jamesericdavidson/jamesdavidson.xyz/content/projects.md

 # Introduction

-This is a portfolio of [my projects](https://codeberg.org/jamesericdavidson), presented in chronological (date descending) order.
+This is a portfolio of [my projects](https://codeberg.org/jamesericdavidson), presented in chronological order.

 I provide comments on: